-The Black Portraits project records, remembers and celebrates the lives of twenty Human Rights Champions of the twenty-first century with twenty stories and twenty paintings.
+These Human Rights paintings, The Black Portraits, record, remember and celebrate the lives of twenty Human Rights Champions of the twenty-first century with twenty stories and twenty paintings.

 The twenty champions, from around the world, have all been imprisoned or killed defending human rights.
 Some have now been released and their actual portraits are included in exhibitions when possible.